How to Give Birth Easily: 9 Secret Tips to Speed Up Your Delivery

 When talking about vaginal birth, all mums want it to be a quick experience with minimal pain.
 Some mums are lucky to undergo quick labour, but for new mums, giving birth the first time is surely a nerve-wracking experience.
 It doesn’t help that you encounter plenty of stories about prolonged labour and how painful they are.
 But it doesn’t have to be like this.
 Here are some tips on how to give birth easily!

 An Australian mother, Mary Gorgens, gave birth to her fifth child in just 120 seconds.
 That is just two minutes!
 This might just be the shortest labour and delivery ever recorded!
 How does this happen?

 How to give birth easily: 9 secret tips to speed up your delivery

-Tekoa King is a certified midwife and professor of obstetrics and gynecology from the University of California, San Francisco (UCSF).
+Tekoa King is a certified midwife and professor of obstetrics and gynaecology from the University of California, San Francisco (UCSF).
 According to her, pregnant women who are healthy and fit tend to have shorter deliveries.

 Try to walk regularly, swim, or do pregnancy exercises.
 But of course, don’t forget to consult your midwife or obstetrician first, because every mum is different.

 2. Attend a birthing class

 Getting used to childbirth classes will help reduce your anxiety, mums.
 Try to find a suitable class near you and ask your hubby to tag along, too.

 Choose small class with less than 10 participants and certified instructors who suit your goals.